 My first destination was Palouse Falls State Park.

-The first time I saw the picture of the Palouse Falls, I was absolutely blown away by its beauty, and I knew that only way to really appreciate it, is to visit it and see it with my own eyes...
+The first time I saw the picture of the Palouse Falls, I was absolutely blown away by its beauty, and I knew that the only way to really appreciate it, was to visit it and see it with my own eyes...

 Now I think that some things just look better on a (professionally taken) picture...